kubernetes/website/docs/user-guide/ui.md

 - **Namespace**: Kubernetes supports multiple virtual clusters backed by the same physical cluster.
 These virtual clusters are called [namespaces](/docs/admin/namespaces/).
 They let you partition resources into logically named groups.

   Dashboard offers all available namespaces in a dropdown list, and allows you to create a new namespace.
-The namespace name may contain a maximum of 63 alphanumeric characters and dashes (-).
+The namespace name may contain a maximum of 63 alphanumeric characters and dashes (-), can not contain capital letters.

   In case the creation of the namespace is successful, it is selected by default.
 If the creation fails, the first namespace is selected.